 [Solved] VSCode Auto Replace Single Quotes with Double Quotes

-👤 Diwas Poudel 🕒 23 Mar 2022 📁 FIX
+👤 Diwas Poudel 🕒 11 Sep 2023 📁 FIX

 Visual Studio Code is a fantastic code editor that everyone loves.
 However, bad experiences do occur from time to time.
-When you begin experimenting with extensions and settings, you may have a horrible experience and attempt to reset your vscode settings and sometimes reinstall vs code.
+When you begin experimenting with extensions and settings, you may have a horrible experience and attempt to reset your vscode settings and sometimes reinstall vscode.

 The actual cause of the problem was not VsCode, but rather the result of experimenting with various extensions and changing various VsCode settings.